MridulaUdayaShankar/Liri-Bot-NodeJsApp/README.md

 #### node liri.js do-what-it-says
 It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt

+## Installation
+1. Install Node JS on your computer
+2. Install the below mentioned npm packages using the node command npm install for each of the packages after using the npm init command

+* Twitter
+* Node-Spotify-API
+* Request
+* DotEnv